The work we do as coaches is backed up with scientific psychological evidence.

 - Personal Wellbeing Index (Lau et al 2005)

 All seven outcome measures indicated overall trends of improvement following the intervention, with improvements evident in the median scores.
-Please get in touch if you want to learn more about this study.
+Please get in touch if you want to learn more about this study, and we can tell you more about it.

 A study at King’s College Hospital London showed that Life Coaching is effective in reducing both anxiety and depression after a cancer experience.
 Participants reported fewer concerns post intervention, were more confident and were able to plan for the future.